 This fourth article in a series of six, on the various land tax provisions contained within the Income Tax Act 2007 (“the Act”), will focus on the potential application of section CB 14 – Disposal: amount from land affected by change and not already in income.

-In this regard, the AUP released by Auckland Council, was to discharge its function of achieving the purpose of the Resource Management Act 1991.
+In this regard, the AUP released by Auckland Council was to discharge its function of achieving the purpose of the Resource Management Act 1991.
 It was drafted with a view to assisting Auckland in meeting its economic and housing needs by determining how to create a higher quality and more compact Auckland, by what could be built and where.
-Landowners all over Auckland post adoption of the AUP, woke up to find they were now able to carve up their land into smaller lots – something they could not have done the previous day.
-Consequently, a change in land use rules had occurred, and where the taxpayer could now do something as a result of that change (that they were not already permitted to do pre the change) and they were able to make a disposal gain in doing so, then they needed to consider whether more than 20% of that gain had been as a result of the land use change.
+Landowners all over Auckland, post-adoption of the AUP, woke up to find they were now able to carve up their land into smaller lots – something they could not have done the previous day.
+Consequently, a change in land use rules had occurred, and the taxpayer could now do something because of that change (that they were not already permitted to do before the change), and they were able to make a disposal gain in doing so, then they needed to consider whether more than 20% of that gain had been because of the land use change.

-Sometimes however, the natural rezoning process by Council would not occur during the taxpayer’s ownership period, but the likelihood of a future rezoning occurring had increased over the ownership period.
-In this regard, another of the listed factors in section CB 14, is the ‘likelihood of a change to the rules’.
-Consequently, even though the potential for the land to be rezoned existed when the land was acquired, if the likelihood of a zoning change has increased over the ownership period to the extent that it could be shown that the increase in potential was sufficient to create at least 20% of the disposal gain, then section CB 14 can apply.
+Sometimes, however, the natural rezoning process by the Council would not occur during the taxpayer’s ownership period, but the likelihood of a future rezoning occurring had increased over the ownership period.
+In this regard, another of the listed factors in section CB 14, is the “likelihood of a change to the rules”.
+Consequently, even though the potential for the land to be rezoned existed when the land was acquired if the likelihood of a zoning change has increased over the ownership period to the extent that it could be shown that the increase in potential was sufficient to create at least 20% of the disposal gain, then section CB 14 can apply.

 To ascertain the proportion of the excess caused by a zoning potential, the market value of the land without that potential at the time of disposal should be compared with the market value of the land with that potential at the time of disposal.
 Market value for the land should be used in each case as opposed to the actual sale price achieved, because the latter might be affected by factors peculiar to the purchaser, and not related to the zoning potential.